CedricTellier/rest_api/README.md

 	- Update
 	- Delete

-This project must has been created to discover node process and as a concept of Proof (COP)
+This project must has been created to discover node process and as a Proof Of Concept (POC)

 ### Requirements